AshCoolman/tc39-proposal-Reduce-with-default-parameters/README.md

-# TC39 proposal: Reduce with default parameters
+# TC39 proposal: reduce behaves the same regardless of initial Value

 ## Intro

 The behavior of the reduce callback does not really need to change if an initial value is not provided - especially as we have default parameters.

-In a nutshell this suggests removing some API functionality; especially considering the default parameter syntax.

 ## Background